1. What is chiropractic?

-The word Chiropractic is derived from Greek words meaning practice and hand.
-It is grounded in the principle that the body can heal itself when the skeletal system is correctly aligned and the nervous system is functioning properly.
+The word Chiropractic is derived from Greek words meaning “practice” and “hand”.
+It is grounded in the principle that the body can heal itself when the skeletal system is correctly aligned, and the nervous system is functioning properly.
 To achieve this, the chiropractor uses his or her hands to find the location of spinal problems, to perform specific and precise manipulations of the vertebrae.
-When these bones of the spine are not correctly articulated, resulting in a condition known as subluxation, the theory is that nerve transmission is disrupted and causes pain and illness manifested in the back as well as other areas of the body.
+When these bones of the spine are not correctly aligned, this results in a condition known as subluxation.
+The theory is that nerve transmission is disrupted by the subluxation, and this causes pain and other symptoms in the back, as well as other areas of the body.

-Chiropractic is third most popular used healthcare profession in the world after traditional medicine and dentistry.
-Some would say it now qualifies as mainstream treatment as opposed to complementary medicine.
+Chiropractic is third most popular healthcare profession in the world, after traditional medicine and dentistry.
+Some would say it now qualifies as mainstream treatment, as opposed to complementary medicine.
 Chiropractic treatment is covered by many insurance plans.
 It has become the well-accepted treatment for acute pain and problems of the spine, including lower back pain and whiplash.
-Most chiropractors also adjust many other joints of the body, not just the spinal joints.
+Most chiropractors also adjust the other joints of the body, not just the spinal joints.

 - Diversified (main technique)

 - Thompson Drop

 - Cox Flexion Distraction

 - Gonstead Technique